Powerball Text: Phone Scam Overview

 The next variation of this scam will start with a text from a person claiming that they have just won the Powerball jackpot and are looking to spread the wealth.
 In order for them to make this contribution, they will need to get your personal information.
 Handing over your personal information to an unknown person is never a good idea.

 Once scammers have your personal information, they will be able to steal your identity and wreak havoc with your finances.

 The first thing you need to remember is that to win a PowerBall, Mega Millions, or other lottery you first need to buy a ticket.
 And that even if you have a lottery ticket a person will never text or call you to say that you have won.
 They have no way of knowing who a winner is until they come forward.

 You also need to remember that there is never a time when you should give out personal information to someone who has contacted you in an unsolicited manner.
 If you receive a text saying that you've won the lottery be sure to block the number immediately.

 The best way to beat these types of phone scams is by warning others and reporting them to the Federal Trade Commission.
-You can warn others about lottery phone scams and run searches on suspicious numbers with CallerSmart's caller ID app for iPhone and iPad.
-If you don't have an iPhone or iPad you can still search unknown phone numbers and leave your feedback to help others in our free online telephone directory.
+You can warn others about lottery phone scams and run searches on suspicious numbers with CallerSmart's caller ID app for iPhone.
+If you don't have an iPhone you can still search unknown phone numbers and leave your feedback to help others in our free online telephone directory.